CristobalBL/netlogo_sma-tsunami-evacuation/README.md

 # netlogo_sma-tsunami-evacuation
  A multi-agent system is implemented in Netlogo ( https://github.com/NetLogo/NetLogo ) to simulate city evacuation in tsunami events.

+ We study three strategies for agent:
+  - Basic behaviour
+  -

  GIS data examples:
   - Portland, EEUU